yashrmaa/yasharma/content/reading/index.md

 # Notes

+## Scale - Geoffery West

+- blood flow is like ac current where heart pulses to push blood forward to the body and then small arteries take to the cells like dc current.
+That’s why you can feel a pulse everywhere.
+- all mammals have roughly the same number of branch levels about 15 where the flow is predominantly dc.
+- Blue whale is hundred million times heaver than a shrew, the avg distance bw capillaries is only about (10^8)^1/12 or 4.6 times larger
+- Krogh radius leads to an estimate of 100 kgs for maximum size so blue whale is max a mammal could be.
+- If a size of organism doubles, number of cells double, energy increases by a factor of 2 so 4 times but metabolic rate (supply of energy) increases by factor of 2^3/4 =1.682

 ## A World Appears - Michael Pollan

 - Plants can feel anesthesia, they sleep, they explore their environment.
 Roots can find the ammonia rich part of soil.